https://www.nfsa.gov.au/sites/default/files/event/asset10-2017/bedevil_1600x775.jpg

 https://www.nfsa.gov.au/sites/default/files/uploads/2013/09/20/Rachel_Perkins_Courtesy_of_Rachel_Perkins_NFSA_Title_No._738465.jpg

 Rachel Perkins, c.2005.
-Courtesy of Rachel Perkins.
+Courtesy: Rachel Perkins.
 NFSA title: 738465

 Blackface and disadvantage

-'These films, which today resemble Tropicana surrealism more than any possible reality, presented their ‘natives’ as the less-than-Noble Savage, cast generally as lazy, shiftless, crafty and filled with either lust or vague mystical foreboding … The Aboriginal became a stock symbol for the hostility Europeans so wrongly perceived in a landscape so different from that on which their own cultures were based.
-Being strangers in an even stranger land, these nomadic invaders used imagery as a sleight-of-hand to transfer their displacement and alienness to the Aborigines.'
+'These films, which today resemble Tropicana surrealism more than any possible reality, presented their ‘natives’ as the less-than-Noble Savage, cast generally as lazy, shiftless, crafty and filled with either lust or vague mystical foreboding … The Aboriginal [character] became a stock symbol for the hostility Europeans so wrongly perceived in a landscape so different from that on which their own cultures were based.
+Being strangers in an even stranger land, these nomadic invaders used imagery as a sleight-of-hand to transfer their displacement and alienness to [Aboriginal peoples].'

-Australian government legislation played its part by severely limiting the capacity of Indigenous peoples to participate in society.
+Australian government legislation played its part by severely limiting the capacity of First Nations peoples to participate in society.
 In the 1960s, however, things began to change.
 The United Nations challenged all countries to recognise the human rights of their citizens.
 With mounting domestic pressure to divert international exposure, the Australian Government removed numerous discriminatory references from its laws and, through a referendum, from the Australian constitution.
 These changes alone failed to lessen the socio-economic disadvantage suffered by the majority of Aboriginal and Torres Strait Islander peoples or alter the broader population’s prejudice.

 1970s activism